 My last post, written prior to these updates, revisiting-gimp-in-knit-design

-or right click on chosen tool I had issues with the pencil tool not creating continuous lines, these are the settings that made that work for me, and they are saved when one quits the program The jury is out as to whether changing the snapping preference value solves the problem long termA FB friend with a lot of experience with the program offered this as a possible cause “sometimes I accidentally activate commands with key combinations.
+Things to consider: the tools are now stacked in folders, shown on the right, so they are not immediately visible Right-click on the tool icon to reveal other choices As they appear when viewed in their preferences folder For changing the tool options to the more familiar format go to preferences, scroll down to and click on toolbox, uncheck use tool groups.
+That said, note that the placement of icons is different from the familiar older version format, ie. paint bucket and rectangle select.
+An option for selecting specific tools that include keyboard shortcuts to do so or right-click on the chosen tool I had issues with the pencil tool not creating continuous lines, these are the settings that made that work for me, and they are saved when one quits the program The jury is out as to whether changing the snapping preference value solves the problem long termA FB friend with a lot of experience with the program offered this as a possible cause “sometimes I accidentally activate commands with key combinations.
 It happens if you use the keyboard a lot (I have not used the mouse, for years).
-I work on a large Mac desktop, and prefer the mouse to any keyboard commands.
+I work on a large Mac desktop and prefer the mouse to any keyboard commands.

-The crop to selection tool when used on small files ie 20 pixels wide, crops to one extra pixel on the right, so to get a 15 pixel image, cropping to 14 wide appears to get the wanted result, checked with image/scale.
-The problem persists with slightly wider, and even tiled images up to 60 stitches wideand here with a portrait size image If brushes, colormaps or palettes were saved in the “older” version, they will be lost.
+The crop to selection tool when used on small files ie 20 pixels wide, crops to one extra pixel on the right, so to get a 15-pixel image, cropping to 14 wide appears to get the wanted result, checked with image/scale.
+The problem persists with slightly wider, and even tiled images up to 60 stitches wide and here with a portrait size image If brushes, colormaps or palettes were saved in the “older” version, they will be lost.
 They can be recreated and saved using the brush import feature in the palette editor.
-Go to windows, dockable dialogue, palettes, right click on palette window to call up the necessary menu choice A new manual and program update for Mac OS are available (2.10.14 in 2020).
-The program launches in an all in one dark window with grey tool icons.
+Go to windows, dockable dialogue, palettes, right-click on the palette window to call up the necessary menu choice A new manual and program update for Mac OS are available (2.10.14 in 2020).
+The program launches in an all-in-one dark window with grey tool icons.
 As I become aware of any other changes I will attempt to share them.
 My use of the program is limited to working with imagery for knits and for my blog, my progress doing so up to now can be viewed via a category search.
-A lengthy tutorial on using 2.1 in Windows computers for beginners by Michael Davies posted a year ago but new to me may be found on youtube.
+A lengthy tutorial on using 2.1 in Windows computers for beginners by Michael Davies was posted a year ago but new to me may be found on youtube.

 Mac users are included in the latest version update, will need to get around security settings for installing software from non-Apple approved developers.
 Long-time users will face a very different appearance upon launching the program version 2.10, in single window display It is possible to switch to a lighter theme color by going to system preferences/ resources I actually found I have been working long enough in the dark theme to prefer it and restored it.
 These notes were taken when I first downloaded the program: images being processed appeared as shown below Previously clicking on the red X dot would ask if the image was to be discarded, and on the acknowledgment of the fact, the program would continue to stay open, now that same action will quit the program completely.
 Clicking on the X beside the image will bring up the discard option, quitting the image and work on it as opposed to quitting the program.
 It is possible to work on multiple images at the same time.
 Drag and drop superimpose the new image fixed onto the center of first.
 Choose file open, and processing multiple images is now available, with the ability to toggle between them.
 Working on 2 images again, copy the smaller image on its own screen, return to the screen with the larger image intended to be in the background, paste the smaller image for a floating selection that can be anchored anywhere on the ground, edit/ undo may be used repeatedly if need be, and done